nadalsol/themountdata/README.md

 ## Introduction

-In **The Mount Data** we believe in data, technology and analitics for marketing and sales.
+At **The Mount Data** we believe in data, technology and analitics for marketing and sales.

 The site has been created using [Jekyll](https://jekyllrb.com/) and [GitHub](https://github.com/).